UltimateBoi/website-content/faq-faq.md

 No. They will charge, but there is a chance they will break soon after.
 Don't charge fake pods in a real case, and don't charge real pods in a fake case.

-### Will AirPods cases fit?
-All soft silicone protective cases will fit, but hard plastic cases won't fit most clones (mostly older models as they are a bit bigger than the originals).
-Some hard cases will fit, but may not come of or mess up the button if it sticks out a bit.

-### Are AirPods Max replicas out yet?
-Airpods Max replicas are not out just yet, but we expect to see them within the next 1-2 months.
-The price is expected to be 80-90$ along with Airoha and supposedly Jerry chipsets being utilized.
-Stay tuned at r/AirReps and the AirReps Discord to be informed exactly when they are released!

-### Another community has newer products?
+### Why might similar communities have newer products than this guide?
-The products listed above are the greatest of the greatest, we update it every day and make sure the product quality meets our standards before it makes it way onto the guide, similar communities might have lower standards and want to show that they have the newest products even though they might not have them at all.
-It could also be caused due to them using a different naming scheme than AirReps.
+The products listed in this guide are the highest quality and are carefully selected to meet our standards.
+We update the list every day to ensure that only the best products are included.
+Other communities may have lower standards and may include products that are not as high-quality.
+It is also possible that theyuse a different naming scheme for their products, which could make it appear as though they have newer products than this guide.

 ### Which one is the best?
 The * one rep at the top of the list is the latest model, the other ones are previous models.